Service Animals: Everything Landlords Need to Know in Charlotte, North Carolina

 What is Considered a Service Animal Versus a Pet?

-service animal is specially trained to perform tasks that mitigate the effects of a person’s disability.
+A service animal is specially trained to perform tasks that mitigate the effects of a person’s disability.
 These tasks can include but are not limited to guiding people who are visually impaired, alerting people who are hard of hearing to sounds, assisting with mobility, or providing support during a medical episode.

 Service animals undergo rigorous training to ensure they can perform their tasks.
 For example, a guide dog for the visually impaired goes through extensive training to learn how to navigate obstacles, stop at curbs, and avoid potential hazards.
 These animals are trained to be highly attentive to their handler's needs and are able to make split-second decisions to ensure their safety.